Best External Flash for Canon EOS Rebel T6

 Canon Speedlite 430EX III-RT View on Amazon View on B&H

-Best For: Portrait and Event Photography
+Best For: Portraits and Event Photography

-Key Feature: Radio Transmission Wireless Control
+Key Feature: Radio Transmission (RT) Wireless Control

 Rating: ★★★★★